packetchaos/Navi_pro/README.md

  * export - Export Agent or Asset data into a CSV
  * delete - Delete an object by it's ID
  * mail - Mail a report
- * Tag - Create a Category/Value Pair
+ * tag - Create a Category/Value Pair
+ * lumin - Bulk adjust ACRs based on a tag

  There are fifteen single use commands:
  * add - Manually Add an asset to Tenable.io